yuwzho/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/full/10-hol-3.2-bind-apps-to-acs-service-reg/README.md

 In this section we are going to bind the backend apps that were deployed in the previous section to Application Config Service and Service Registry.

-Below are the diffrent steps to bind apps to Application Configuration Service and Service Registry.
+Below are the different steps to bind apps to Application Configuration Service and Service Registry.
 - [1.
 Create Application Configuration Service](#1-create-application-configuration-service)
   - [1.1.
 Configure apps to Application Configuration Service](#11-configure-apps-to-application-configuration-service)
 - [2.
 Bind apps to Service Registry](#2-bind-apps-to-service-registry)